If you have a question that is not listed above, read FAQ section.

 In PART A of the online submission process, you will be asked for your SFU account codes – project or non-project.
 Please have these ready as you will not be able to submit your application without them.

 If you do not have a budget code yet, but know you are going to need a new one, the Office of Community Engagement will make the request for you.
 To facilitate that process, you will be asked to provide a name for the new account during PART A of the online submission process.
+You must also provide your 4-digit department code and the name of the Account Holder for the new account.
+If you do not know your department’s 4-digit department code, ask the manager/director of finance/admin for your faculty, school or department.

 Failure to provide this information may be grounds for rejection of your proposal, so please plan enough time to prepare this information before you submit.
 Thank you!